acss-io/atomizer/CONTRIBUTING.md

 This will start Grunt to watch for asset changes and execute Jekyll to run the server.

+The website files are located in a few directories:

+- `app/` - The "References" page which uses React on the client to dynamically filter Atomizer classes
+- `docs/` - The main Jekyll site that contains all the markdown files for the website

 [BSD license]: https://github.com/acss-io/atomizer/blob/master/LICENSE.md
 [CLA]: https://yahoocla.herokuapp.com/
 [monorepo]: https://en.wikipedia.org/wiki/Monorepo